parrt/cs601/lectures/threads.md

    int n = 0;
    Queue data = ...;
    public synchronized Object remove() {
-      // wait until there is something to read while (n==0) this.wait();
+      while (n==0) wait(); // wait until there is something to read
       // we have the lock and state we're seeking n--;
       // return data element from queue
     }
     public synchronized void write(Object o) {
       n++;
-      // add data to queue
+      ... add data to queue ...
-      // have data.  tell any waiting threads to wake up notifyAll();
+      // Since have data, tell any waiting threads to wake up notifyAll();
     }
 }